kalandhar26/interviewprograms/JPMCGC2.md

 **1. Core Module:**

 - This module handles the primary message processing workflow.
-It uses configurable action classes to perform transformation, enrichment, validation, and error handling steps.
+- It uses configurable action classes to perform transformation, enrichment, validation, and error handling steps.
 - The design follows a Chain of Responsibility pattern driven by external JSON-based configurations.
 The Core Module interacts with Kafka, MQ systems, and the Orchestration Module to carry out end-to-end processing.

+**2. Orchestration Module:**

+- This component manages all configurations required for routing, connectivity, and flow behavior.
+- It defines how each message type should be handled, based on source, destination, and business rules.
+- The Core Module relies on this service for retrieving processing logic dynamically at runtime.

-**2. End-to-End (E2E) Testing Module:**
+**3. End-to-End (E2E) Testing Module:**

 - This module provides an environment to simulate production-like message flows using embedded Kafka, MQ, and HSQLDB.
 - It is implemented using Cucumber with Gherkin feature files to define test scenarios.
 - The framework supports end-to-end testing for payment flows such as IRCT, RRCT, and BRDT, including DB state management through SQL scripts and customized step definitions.

-**3. Orchestration Module:**

-- This component manages all configurations required for routing, connectivity, and flow behavior.
-- It defines how each message type should be handled, based on source, destination, and business rules.
-- The Core Module relies on this service for retrieving processing logic dynamically at runtime.

 ## Supported Payment Flows: